computational-genomics-lab/STMAP/README.md

 After successful installation, close the current terminal.
 In a new terminal. source the bashrc file:  ``source ~/.bashrc``

-All the third party tools installed using conda are available at $HOME/MGAPipe/ [default location] or the user specified location during the installation process.
+All the third party tools installed using conda are available at $HOME/STMAP/ [default location] or the user specified location during the installation process.

-The script to run Metagenome Analysis Pipeline is metagenome.py is available inside the MGAPipe folder, that you cloned from github.
+The script to run Metagenome Analysis Pipeline is metagenome.py is available inside the STMAP folder, that you cloned from github.

 Input Files
 ===========